shcherbak-ai/contextgem/CONTRIBUTING.md

    ```
    CONTEXTGEM_LOGGER_LEVEL=DEBUG
    ```
+4. **For local LLM testing**: Install [Ollama](https://ollama.ai/) and [LM Studio](https://lmstudio.ai/) on your system if you're testing local model interactions

-4. Run your tests, which will create new cassette files
+5. Run your tests, which will create new cassette files

 **Important**: Re-recording cassettes will use your OpenAI API key and may incur charges to your account based on the number and type of API calls made during testing.
 Please be aware of these potential costs before re-recording.